lulf/kafka-prometheus-reporter/README.md

 # Kafka Prometheus Reporter

-This is a plugin that can be added to a Kafka instance and configure to listen to a given port.
-The plugin will expose all Kafka metrics on the broker in a Prometheus interface.
+This is a plugin that can be added to an Apache Kafka instance and configured to expose a Prometheus HTTP interface on a given port.
+The metrics reporter API is used to plug into a Kafka instance and convert all Kafka metrics to Prometheus metrics (All using `gauge` metric type).

-This simplifies configuring Kafka monitoring using Prometheus, as there is no need to setup the JMX exporter configuration.
+This simplifies configuring Kafka monitoring using Prometheus, as there is no need to setup the [JMX exporter](https://github.com/prometheus/jmx_exporter) which require a bit more configuration.

 To build the plugin: